Love Tyrant: Main

 Younger half-sister of Akane, sharing the same father.
 She is in love with Akane, both as a sister and as a woman, although she later also develops more feelings for Seiji as her life goes on.
 Immensely protective of her sister, Yuzu often stalks Akane wherever she goes (which Akane is fully aware of and pays no mind to).
 She becomes good friends with Guri and Seiji, despite an initial rocky start.
 Yuzu is also added into their harem, when Guri adds her name in the Kiss Note to Akane and Seiji's anger.
 Yuzu possesses the ability to conjure a powerful defensive barrier inherited from her family that can defend her from everything between Akane's Gurkha knives to an oncoming truck.
 Due to her barrier ability, Yuzu found it difficult to make friends in her youth as her peers feared her for it.
 Guri becomes fast friends with her, however, after complimenting her ability as cool and later sharing her love for male romance with Yuzu.
 Although she is shy towards Seiji, Yuzu managed to find the courage to kiss Seiji and gives a Valentine's gift to him.
 Upon Seiji's confession to her one day, Yuzu bursts into tears of happiness while hugging him together with Akane.
-In the end of manga, she becomes one of Seiji's brides along with Akane and Guri in the wedding ceremony and joins the Aino Family.
+In the end of manga, she becomes one of Seiji's brides alongside Akane and Guri in the wedding ceremony, and joins the Aino Family.
 She is now Yuzu Aino.